JPablo13/Cybersecurity-Web-Tools/README.md

 - **[Pentestmonkey](https://pentestmonkey.net/)**: Tips, payloads, and cheat sheets for web exploitation and post-exploitation.
 - **[PayloadAllTheThings](https://github.com/swisskyrepo/PayloadsAllTheThings)**: Collection of payloads and techniques for web, network, and privilege escalation attacks.

-## 🧩Data Analysis and Transformation Tools
+## 🃏Data Analysis and Transformation Tools

 - **[CyberChef](https://gchq.github.io/CyberChef/)**: Versatile web tool for data encoding, encryption, and transformation.
 - **[Regex101](https://regex101.com/)**: It is an online tool for testing and debugging regular expressions with instant feedback.